CrowdStrike/falcon-helm/helm-charts/falcon-platform/README.md

 **HashiCorp Vault (Kubernetes auth):**

 For HashiCorp Vault with Kubernetes auth, configure the Vault address and role per component.
-The secret path and key names can be customized per component or inherited from global settings.
+Settings can be configured globally or at the component level, with component-level values taking precedence over global settings.

 ```yaml
 global: